Access by road is less than 30 minutes from the southern metro areas of Adelaide.

 2WD and 4WD

 There are hire cars available in the region – contact the local Visitor Information Centres for details.
-Also check with the local RAA offices.
-Alternatively you can pick up a hire car from a number of city and airport locations.
+Also check with local RAA offices.
+Alternatively, you can pick up a hire car from a number of city and airport locations.

 A number of bus and coach operators run regular services from Adelaide to towns in the Fleurieu Peninsula.
 South Australia's public transport system, Adelaide Metro, also operates a service from Adelaide to McLaren Vale and Strathalbyn – for more information phone 1300 311 108.

 There are also morning and afternoon coach connections between Adelaide and Cape Jervis to meet the Kangaroo Island ferry.
-There are scheduled drop offs en route at Aldinga, Goolwa, Myponga, Yankalilla, Normanville and Second Valley.
+There are scheduled drop offs en-route at Aldinga, Goolwa, Myponga, Yankalilla, Normanville and Second Valley.
+For timetables visit SeaLink.

-There is a daily bus service from Adelaide to Goolwa that passes through Noarlunga Centre, Mt Compass and Victor Harbor - for more information phone (08) 8415 5500.
+There is a daily bus service from Adelaide to Goolwa that passes through Noarlunga Centre, Mt Compass and Victor Harbor.
+Visit LinkSA for more information.

 There are metropolitan public train services operating between Adelaide and Noarlunga Centre.